yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 +     dockerfile: php/Dockerfile
 ```

-`context` options is equivalant to `docker build` context.
-This means this image's build process can refer to all files under the given context.
-At this time we don't use any localfiles to build an image, so it's just a magic word.
-After the change, stop docker-compose and run it with `--build` option.
-This option lets docker-compose build new images whenever it runs and find referrencing Dockerfiles have been changed:
+The `context` option is equivalent to `docker build` context(see [Docker's document](https://docs.docker.com/engine/reference/commandline/build/#extended-description) for concise info).
+This means this image’s build process can refer to all files under the given context.
+At this time we don’t use any local files to build an image, so it’s just a magic word.
+After the change, stop docker-compose and run it with the `--build` option.
+This option lets docker-compose build new images whenever it runs and find referencing Dockerfiles have been changed:

 ```bash
 docker-compose up --build